tvpollet/tvpollet.github.io/outline_statistics_mres.course-11-9web.md

 I take on board relevant study feedback.
 Below I only list the most meaningful changes.

+#### 2025-2026
+* Revised some minor aspects of the assessments
+* Revised and updated course content (R 4.5.1).
+* Some additional videos to support you.

 #### 2024-2025

-* Revised some minor aspects of the assessments
+* Revised some minor aspects of the assessments.
-* Revised and updated course content
+* Revised and updated course content.

 #### 2023-2024

 * Semester 2 module.
 Now preceded by programming course.
-* Short video(s) on theming
+* Short video(s) on theming.
-* Revised and updated course content
+* Revised and updated course content.

 #### 2022-2023
 * Shorter videos on Rstudio and R to be released.